 How to Grow Baking Soda Crystals

 My daughter selected the How to Grow Baking Soda Crystals project to do.
-You need to supply the baking soda, glass jar, water, but the rest of the items you need comes in the kit.
+You need to supply the baking soda, glass jar, and water, but the rest of the items you need come in the kit.
 We found a large glass works perfectly for this project.
 It will take approximately 30 minutes to put together and then for best results you need to allow 1 week for your crystals to grow.
-WE only let our crystals grow overnight.
+We only let our crystals grow overnight.
 Boiling water is involved with this project which is best done by an adult.
-To star boil water on the stove.
+To start boil water on the stove.
 Once boiling add 7 approximately seven tablespoons of baking soda.
 Be sure to add slowly.

-Next tie a piece of string onto a pencil and add a paper clip half way down.
+Next, tie a piece of string onto a pencil and add a paper clip halfway down.
 Pour your baking soda solution into your glass.
 Set the pencil across the glass and have the string hanging in the glass a bit from the bottom.
-Insure your string is not touching the bottom of glass or sides.
+Ensure your string is not touching the bottom of the glass or sides.
 Overnight you will see results.
 Take out and let dry.
 My daughter was very impressed by this experiment.